 I left the RN in 2010 and have personal experience of the medical discharge process and the bureaucracy surrounding pensions and benefits.
-I joined the support team in 2011 and my role within the organisation is to assist our members with pension related matters.
+I joined the support team and main committee in 2011 and my role within the organisation is to assist our members with pension related matters.
 I hope to help others secure the pension benefits that they are entitled to.

-Penny Tyas – Benefits Volunteer
+Penny Tyas – Support Volunteer – Benefits

 I was in the Royal Naval Reserve at HMS Sussex in Hove for 5 years until it was disbanded in the eighties.
 It was a fantastic time, and it still amazes me that something fun that I took on over 30 years ago can continue to have such a profound impact on my life since developing MS.

 I met my second husband through the RNR, and we set about buying a boat and planning to sail around the world.
 We left UK in 1987 and spent far too much on enjoying life and ended up in the Caribbean with no funds left.
 I have left England 3 times to sail around the world, but keep getting stuck in the Caribbean.
 I have promised myself that next time I plan on a circumnavigation I will start from there!
 After six years in the British Virgin Islands, and fifteen in Antigua, I came to the UK in 2009 on a holiday, found I loved England, and decided to stay.